 Like councils across Aotearoa New Zealand, we faced tough challenges throughout 2023 and 2024.
 Rising costs, increasing inflation, and higher insurance and borrowing rates placed significant pressure on our budgets.
 These same challenges were also felt across our communities.
-As we head into the 2025/26 financial year, inflation and the cost of borrowing have begun to ease.
-However, Greater Wellington is now faced with new challenges, including cost-ofliving pressures on our residents, reduced central government funding and new NZTA policies focused on increasing the 'private share' of our public transport operating costs, i.e. the proportion of costs covered by passenger fares and third-party revenue like advertising.
+As we head into 2025/26, inflation and the cost of borrowing have begun to ease.
+However, Greater Wellington is now faced with new challenges, including cost-of-living pressures on our residents, reduced central government funding and new NZTA policies focused on increasing the 'private share' of our public transport operating costs, i.e. the proportion of costs covered by passenger fares and third-party revenue like advertising.